axania/foncier_ansible_mali/README.md

 # Foncier Ansible Variables (and Inventory) for Mali environments #

 ### What is this repository for? ###

 * Contains the inventory and variables of Mali controlled environments.
 * Meant to be used along with [foncier__ansible](https://bitbucket.org/ucis/foncier_ansible/) project.

+### Naming Conventions ###
+This env has its own naming convention for the VMs.

+* FO - formation
+* PP - production
+* PR - preproduction

+Please contact Jacques.Durand@cowater.com to obtain the full "nomenclature" excel file.

 ### How do I get set up? ###